Shaheer02/World-Happiness-Report-2021-Analysis/README.md

 - Karel Joshua: I wish to visualize the happiness level across the globe and then further know the reason for the distribution.
 - Kaitlyn : A 3rd year biology major.
 I would like to look at the specific correlations with different factor contributing to different happiness levels
 - Shaheer: I am a first year, heading into second year, computer science major.
-I would like to look at the changes to the happiness of regions as a result of covid-19
+I would like to look at the factors that largely contribute to alleviating          happiness during times of distress and uncertainty.
 ## References

 A. Singh and Gallup World Poll, “World Happiness Report 2021,” Kaggle, 22-Mar-2021.
 [Online].
 Available: https://www.kaggle.com/ajaypalsinghlo/world-happiness-report-2021/metadata.
 [Accessed: 15-Jul-2021].